Arms are every fitness buff’s pride and joy. The ‘Show’ muscles as they call it. The ‘gunz’ or the ‘Pythons’ in gym bro lingo.

-Understanding the muscles that make the ‘Arms’
+Understanding the Muscles that Make the Arms

 Arms are divided into two parts, anatomically speaking.
 We don’t blame you for thinking that it was only the bicep.
 It is probably the most popular muscle amongst fitness buffs universally.
 One that has its own emoji.

 But your arms are made up of the upper arm and the forearm.
-The upper arm comprises of the anterior compartment and the posterior compartment, and runs from your shoulders to your elbow.
+The upper arm comprises of the anterior compartment and the posterior compartment and runs from your shoulders to your elbow.

 The part below the elbow is the forearm which is also made up of anterior and posterior compartments.
 Each compartment has multiple muscles.
 In this article, we are going to focus solely on the upper arm, which is made up of the Bicep and the Triceps.